linhbngo/linhbngo.github.io/_csc418-587/07-mongodb.md

     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Javascript
+  - name: "Lesson 13: Setting up a MongoDB"
-  - name: HTTP Protocol
+  - name: "Lesson 14: Connect a NodeJS to MongoDB"
-  - name: NodeJS
+  - name: "Lesson 15: Further customization"

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.